 My interest in somatics and psychology grew from my journey of self-exploration and healing in my own therapy, as well as through my experience working with youths as a teacher.
-I have over 25 years of personal experience in various forms of somatic work - and 10 years professional work.
 My empathic disposition to relate and connect with others, my appetite to deepen my somatic practice and learn more about human nature influenced my decision to return back-to-school receive my Masters degree in Counseling Psychology with an emphasis in Somatic Psychology.
 I am currently in a Doctor of Psychology (PsyD) program to receive

 I am a relational somatic therapist, which means that being real matters and the relationship that develops between us is important.
 Part of the process of therapy is buidling trust and cultivating an alliance.
 The work I will assist you with involves a sincere effort to go inside yourself and uncover what you're actually experiencing, and then communicate that.
 We can discuss your difficulties and identify how you can influence them.
 When you're sharing a difficult experience, I will encourage you to describe any sensations you are having presently.
 I will teach you simple somatic-emotional exercises to help us both understand your personal way of handling your experience.
 We will work together to develop the solution that you're seeking for a more satisfying life.

 In facilitating your process, I will draw from: